-(1996) and KLR (1998)7, we set the early warning window within 12 months prior to the start of episodes of financial distress identified in section 4.1.
-Following Borio and Lowe (2002 a, b) and Borio and Drehmann (2009), first, we detrend the variables with an H-P filter, and then we compare the deviations of the values of the variables from their long-term trend (or average level) with the "optimal thresholds" (percentage deviation from the trend within 12 months) to find the possible leading indicators for monitoring China's financial instability.
+Methodologically, following the "signals approach" by Kaminsky and Reinhart (1996) and Kaminsky et al. (1996), we set the early warning window within 12 months prior to the start of episodes of financial distress identified in Section 4.1.
+Following Borio and Lowe (2002 a, 2002b) and Borio and Drehmann (2009), first, we detrend the variables with an H-P filter, and then we compare the deviations of the values of the variables from their long-term trend (or average level) with the "optimal thresholds" (percentage deviation from the trend within 12 months) to find the possible leading indicators for monitoring China's financial instability.
 The optimal thresholds are determined using an iterative search procedure following Reinhart et al. (2000) to minimize the total errors.
-The performances of the indicators are examined according to the Type I, Type II, total Errors and noise/signal ratio, which are defined in section 4.3.
+The performances of the indicators are examined according to the Type I, Type II, total Errors and noise/signal ratio, which are defined in Section 4.3.